'That governor is me': Gretchen Whitmer takes on Trump as coronavirus cases rise in Michigan - KEYT | KCOY

 “The only thing that matters is keeping people alive and then bringing back the economy.
 That should be sole focus of everyone, and if it’s not, voters will get their say,” said Jim Margolis, Whitmer’s media consultant who made ads for former President Barack Obama’s 2012 campaign that weaponized Mitt Romney’s call to let Detroit auto-makers go bankrupt.

-What triggered Trump’s verbal assault on Whitmer appears to have been her criticism of the federal government this week, where she said that “we’re still not getting what we need from the federal government.”
+What triggered Trump’s verbal assault on Whitmer appears to have been her criticism of the federal government last week week, when she said that “we’re still not getting what we need from the federal government.”
 Whitmer said the share of protective equipment for doctors and nurses that Michigan had received from the national stockpile was barely enough to cover one shift at one hospital.

 On Thursday, Whitmer asked Trump to approve a federal major disaster declaration through the Federal Emergency Management Agency.
 Trump told Fox News’ Sean Hannity later that day that he had “to make a decision about that.”
 Whitmer also offered broader criticism of the federal government’s response to the coronavirus pandemic.

-Note: This story has been updated with Whitmer’s comments on CNN’s “State of the Union” and “New Day.”